sc-forks/solidity-coverage/docs/api.md

 ## ganache

 Enables coverage data collection on an in-process ganache server.
-By default, will return a url after server has begun listening on the port specified in the config.
+By default, will return a url after server has begun listening on the port specified in the [config](#constructor) (or 8555 by default).
 When `autoLaunchServer` is false, method returns`ganache.server` so the consumer can control the 'server.listen' invocation themselves.

 **Parameters**